uhd-urz/elAPI/ARCHITECTURE.md

 architecture imposes that plugins must be independent, and for good reasons, i.e., to avoid “Big Ball of Mud”[^4].
 SMA still lets the developer decide the rules internal and external plugins should follow.
 For example, external plugins can depend on internal plugins (as they are part of the core system).
-An external plugin vendor is free to decide that their plugin would depend on another external plugin.
+An external plugin vendor is free to decide whether their plugin would depend on another external plugin.

 ## elAPI SMA layers

 We have previously briefly touched on the basic functionality layers elAPI has to offer.
 In this section, We will peel back the layers of elAPI and explain the responsibilities of each layer.

-**`styles`:** The `styles` layer, an independent layer, is created out of the philosophy that elAPI's CLI UI should be user-customizable.
+**`styles`**: The `styles` layer, an independent layer, is created out of the philosophy that elAPI's CLI UI should be user-customizable.
 At the moment though, customization is not available as a feature, but the layer offers UI guidelines to all layers above.
 E.g., how a JSON output is formatted and syntax highlighted is defined in this layer.
 All internal plugins inherit the same formatting style for JSON output.

-**`names`:** Almost every critical constant is defined in this layer.
+**`names`**: Almost every critical constant is defined in this layer.
 This includes the name of the app itself _elAPI/elapi_, configuration keys, log file path, etc. Having a single source of truth of constants makes it quite easy to fork and re-use elAPI's SMA implementation for any other software.